MeGysssTaa/ReflexIssueTracker/CONTRIBUTING.md

 **（４）Reflex log.** Go to your Reflex logs folder ("/.../plugins/Reflex/logs" by default) and look for the log with the current date.
 Open it using any text editor, copy everything and paste on [p.reflex.rip](https://p.reflex.rip).
 Put the link of your paste in the "Reflex log" field.

-In the end, the "Unexpected plugin behavior report" section should looks similar to this:
+In the end, the "Unexpected plugin behavior report" section should look similar to this:
 ![sc002](https://pp.userapi.com/c840537/v840537498/29b4e/d5KTTXEEw_U.jpg)